ZnbKhan/React-Dairies/Notes/Episode2.md

 Production Code

 NPM -- Doesn't stand for Node Package Manager
-      standard repo for packages, All the libraries and utlity you need comes from npm and npm manages them for you Just package manager, manages all the packages we installed in our system and sometime this packages are also known as dependency.
+      `standard repo for packages`, All the libraries and utlity you need comes from npm and npm manages them for you Just package manager, manages all the packages we installed in our system and sometime this packages are also known as dependency.

 # npm init
+  when we do npm init then we have package.json file.

 jest

 pacakage.json is an configuration for npm sometime called dependency
 Now we have package.json we can install dependecies in our project

-Most Important package in our project is "bundler"
+Most Important package in our project is `bundler`
 # webpack
 # vite
 # parcel
-these are bundlers, they bundles you app and optimise it, so it can ship to the production All bundlers are same do same thing but uses different algorithm
+these are bundlers, they bundles you app and optimise it, so it can ship to the production All bundlers are same and do same thing but uses different algorithm

 using parcel
 get parcel in our app